thomaswxu/11-767-Team-DST/labs/lab3-quantization/lab3-quantization.md

 > Instead of finding "Great Dane" it finds "Blue Tick" after changing to mobilenet_v3_large with no quantization.
 5. Try to use this to quantize your models.
 If you're feeling lost and/or you're unable to get this to work on your model [here is a tutorial on using dynamic quantization on a fine-tuned BERT](https://pytorch.org/tutorials/intermediate/dynamic_quantization_bert_tutorial.html) and [here is one quantizing an LSTM language model](https://pytorch.org/tutorials/advanced/dynamic_quantization_tutorial.html).
 6. Any difficulties you encountered here?
 Why or why not?
+> Some models that we were originally going to quantize did not work with the torch quantization command because the model "had no attribute eval()"

 3: Model size
 ----